wannabe-game-dev/thresholds-by-lystriXgames/README.md

 # Thresholds – by lystriXgames™

-An original indie game in development by lystriXgames™, a solo game studio.
+An original indie game in development by LystriX Games Inc., a solo game studio.

 All content — code, design, story, artwork — is © 2025 lystriXgames.
 All rights reserved.